Understanding Opiate Detox

 The opiate detox process is designed to treat the immediate bodily effects of ceasing drug use and to remove toxins that opiates have left in the body.
 Studies have shown that opiate addicts who choose detox are more likely to go longer without relapse.
 Like all detox programs, opiate detox is not curative, but can provide a great deal of physical comfort and mental stability upon entering the rehabilitation process.

 Opiate withdrawal symptoms are usually not dangerous, but can be quite uncomfortable.
-Our goal is to help clients begin the opiate detox process as comfortably as possible, and reduce pain and discomfort from opiate withdrawal symptoms that may include:
+Our goal is to help clients begin the opiate detox process as comfortably as possible, and reduce pain and discomfort from opiate withdrawal.

 - Muscle Aches and Pains